The Bible says

 judgment it will all come out: how God tried to reach them, and all the

-extremely interesting and blessed and it will all glorify the name of Christ.
+believers.
+It will be extremely interesting and blessed and it will all glorify

-It will be the true story of each life because it will include the spiritual
+the name of Christ.
+It will be the true story of each life because it will

-forces that took place in each life.
-One of the things wrong with most of the Hollywood
+include the spiritual forces that took place in each life.
+One of the things

-stories and most biographies is that they leave out the most important part:
+wrong with most of the Hollywood stories and most biographies is that they

-God’s work in that heart and life.
-One of the things that makes the movie “Sergeant
+leave out the most important part: God’s work in that heart and life.
+One of

-York’s life are included.
+the spiritual experiences of Alvin York’s life are included.
+Alvin York’s life

 We do know a few things about Keturah.
 In verses thirty-two